happner/thompson/readme.md

     }
   ])

-   //then listen for webhook callbacks
+   //then listen for webhook callbacks, this call will create webhooks if the dont already exist, and receive a test message if they are being newly created

    thompson.listen()